-Modbus is a commonly used industrial communications protocol.
-It was originally designed for Modicon (Schneider Electric) PLCs but is now a de factor standard protocol used by many product manufacturers.
-Modbus uses a very simplistic communication protocol, making it very easy for even low-level devices to support it well.
-However, the simplicity of the protocol also severely limit the "plug-and-play" capability of interfaces, requiring significant manual setup.
+Modbus is a commonly-used industrial communications protocol.
+Originally designed for Modicon (Schneider Electric) PLCs, it is now a de facto standard protocol used by many product manufacturers.
+Modbus uses a simple communication protocol, making it easy for even low-level devices to support.
+However, the simplicity of the protocol also severely limits the "plug-and-play" capability of interfaces, requiring a significant amount of manual setup.

-Although the Modbus protocol handles the majority of the communication details, it is critical to understand the supported "function codes" or "entities" that Modbus supports.
-Because Modbus has no "discovery" features, the user will need to manually configure these registers and coils before two devices will be able to functionally communicate using Modbus.
+Although the Modbus protocol handles the majority of the communication details, it is critical to understand the "function codes" or "entities" that Modbus supports.
+Because Modbus has no "discovery" features, the user will need to manually configure these registers and coils before any devices are able to communicate using Modbus.

-The descrete input is a read-only bit, which typically represents an on/off value from a sensor or device.
-They are used less often with modern hardware, as storage space is not as big a concern.
+The discrete input is a read-only bit, which typically represents an on/off value from a sensor or device.
+They are used less often with modern hardware, as storage space is not as big of a concern.

-Coils are read and write bits, similar to descrete inputs but allowing a client to also change the bit value.
-These are typically used for changeable parameters for a device, allowing the configuration to be changed.
+Coils are read and write bits, similar to discrete inputs, but allow for a client to change the bit value.
+These bits are typically used for changeable parameters in a device, which allow the configuration to be changed.